Please do get in contact if you are interested in doing a PhD or postdoc with us.

 Ikenna Okwara, 2017-2022, Sedimentary mass balance in ancient sedimentary routing systems.

 Dr. Alex Lipp, 2018-2022, PhD student then PDRA.
 Predictive and invertible models of sediment geochemistry from catchment to continental scales.
 Janet Watson Prize for Research Excellence.
 Winner MinSouth Young Person's Lecture Competition.
 NERC funded PhD, CASP CASE funding.
 Leverhulme funded PDRA.
-Research Fellow Merton College, University of Oxford.
+Now lecturer at UCL.

 Dr. Gaia Stucky de Quay, 2014-2018, PhD student.
 Uplift and erosion histories of ancient and modern landscapes: examples from the North Sea, Iceland, and Mars.
 Gaia won the Iain Hillier Academic Award from the London Petrophysical Society.
 PDRA at Chicago, UT Austin, Harvard.
-Faculty at MIT.
+Now faculty at MIT.